Glossary of Terms

 Non-return valve

-Urostomy pouches have a non-return valve to stop urine from flowing back to the stoma and help prevent urinary infections.
+Urostomy bags have a non-return valve to stop urine from flowing back to the stoma and help prevent urinary infections.

 Ostomy